D.K. Metcalf Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 D.K.
 Metcalf Player Prop Bets for NFL Week 6 - Seattle vs. Pittsburgh

-Sportsbooks have posted player prop bets for D.K.
-Metcalf ahead of his next NFL game on Sunday at 8:20 PM ET airing on NBC.
-Metcalf's Seattle Seahawks (2-3) and the Pittsburgh Steelers (2-3) take the field in Week 6 at Heinz Field.
+D.K.
+Metcalf has player prop bets available from oddsmakers before his next NFL game on Sunday at 8:20 PM ET airing on NBC.
+Metcalf and the Seattle Seahawks (2-3) square off against the Pittsburgh Steelers (2-3) in Week 6 at Heinz Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.